ShabdDev/AWS/Module2-EC2_EBS_EFS_AmazonFSx/Assignment3(M)_Interview.md

 ---

-## Prerequisites

-None

-This is the first concept of computer networking.

----

 ## Definition

 A **Network** is a collection of **two or more devices** connected together to **communicate** and **share resources** using standard networking protocols.

 The devices can be physical or virtual.

-Examples include:

-- Computers
-- Servers
-- Mobile Phones
-- Routers
-- Switches
-- Cloud Resources (Amazon EC2, Amazon EFS)

----

-## Why Do We Need It?

-Without a network:

-- Devices cannot communicate.
-- Files cannot be shared.
-- Internet cannot be accessed.
-- Applications cannot communicate.
-- Cloud services like AWS cannot function.

-A network provides a communication path that allows devices to exchange information efficiently.

----

 ## Quick Revision